Resume Tips

 • Describing it within the job gives it better context and scale.

-• Your work history is already strong, and the project doesn't need isolated emphasis.
+• Your work history is already strong, and the project does not need isolated emphasis.

 Common Project Listing Mistakes